amjadmak/amjadmak/README.md

 # Quick intro

 #### My name is Amjad.
-I am a front-end web developer 💻 and looking to be a Full-stack developer in the future 💪
+I am a software engineer with more than 1 year of experience.
+I always looking to be better at understanding the programming concepts  💪
-#### I got accepted in a Re:coded front-end bootcamp in March 2022 and learned all the necessary skills to start this career 😎.
+#### I got accepted in a Re:Coded front-end boot camp in March 2022 and learned all the necessary skills to start this career 😎.
-#### I have a bachleor's degree in Computer-Science as well 📚📖🎓.
+#### I have a bachelor's degree in Computer-Science as well 📚📖🎓.

 ## Hobbies
  - Listening to music